duneaught/diversitymod/README.md

 All characters start with 3 additional random passive items, keeping their original items and resources.

-Four items (Mom's Knife, Brimstone, IPECAC, & Epic Fetus) have been removed from their respective item pools.
+Four items (Mom's Knife, Brimstone, IPECAC, & Epic Fetus) are removed from their respective item pools.
 They may be assigned as random starting items, but they will not appear in game during a playthrough.

-The Special Item status has been removed from the game.
+The Special Item status is removed from the game.

 Room modifications are taken directly from Balls of Steel Weekly mod 1.2: